genesis-community/cf-genesis-kit/MANUAL.md

 - `aws-blobstore` - Use AWS S3 storage as external blobstore, via credentials.
 - `aws-blobstore-iam` - Use AWS S3 storage as external blobstore, via IAM configuration.
 - `minio-blobstore` - Use Minio S3-compatible storage as external blobstore.
+- `stackit-blobstore` - Use STACKIT Object Storage as external blobstore.
 - `azure-blobstore` - Use Azure blob storage as external blobstore.
 - `gcp-blobstore` - Use GCS as external blobstore.
 - `gcp-use-access-key` - **Removed.** This used to select Google storage access key and secret in place of service account credentials. cf-deployment dropped `use-gcs-blobstore-access-key.yml` in v59.0.0, when the external blobstore moved off the fog library onto storage-cli, whose GCS provider accepts only a service account JSON key.
 An environment still carrying the feature fails to render with an explanation.
 Use `gcp-blobstore` on its own and populate the `gcs_service_account_json_key` credential.